tigerabrodi/ai-engineering-notes/chapter-1.md

 - Using GPT-4 for "Hello World" tasks → paying for a race car to drive 5 mph.
 - Not monitoring token usage → surprise $10k bill (like Heroku free tier gone viral).

+## Fine tuning notes

+**What is Fine-Tuning?**
+Fine-tuning means taking a pre-trained AI model (like BERT) and training it a bit more on your own data to make it good at a specific job.
+BERT already knows basic language from books and websites, but it doesn’t know your task (like spotting positive/negative reviews).

+**Why Use BERT?**
+BERT is good at understanding context.
+For example, it knows “bank” can mean a riverbank or a place to save money.
+This helps it handle tasks like text classification (sorting text into groups) or sentiment analysis (finding positive/negative opinions).

+**What is a Labeled Dataset?**
+A labeled dataset has examples where each piece of text is paired with the right answer.
+For sentiment analysis, this could be:

+- _“This movie was amazing!” → Positive_
+- _“Worst service ever.” → Negative_

+You can find free labeled datasets on Hugging Face or Kaggle.

+**How Does Fine-Tuning Work?**

+1. **Modify the Model**: Replace BERT’s last layer so it matches your task (e.g., two outputs for positive/negative).
+2. **Freeze Layers**: Keep most of BERT’s original knowledge intact by only training the new parts.
+3. **Train Slowly**: Use a small learning rate (like 2e-5) and train for 3-5 rounds to avoid wrecking BERT’s existing skills.
+4. **Test**: Check if the model works on new, unseen data (your test set).

+**What is Text Classification?**
+Text classification means sorting text into categories.
+Examples:

+- **Sentiment Analysis**: Positive vs. negative reviews.
+- **Spam Detection**: Spam vs. not spam emails.
+- **Topic Labeling**: News articles as “Sports” or “Politics”.

+**Common Mistakes**

+- **Overfitting**: The model memorizes your data but fails on new examples.
+Fix this by training less or adding more data.
+- **Wrong Task**: Don’t fine-tune BERT for something totally unrelated (like image generation).
+Stick to text tasks.

+**Final Goal**
+Turn BERT into a custom tool for your task.
+For example:

+- A sentiment analysis model that tags tweets as positive/negative.
+- A spam filter that blocks junk emails.

+Keep it simple.
+Start small.
+Test often.